Carolinas Wealth Consulting LLC Raises Position in Intel Co. (NASDAQ:INTC)

 The business also recently disclosed a quarterly dividend, which was paid on Thursday, December 1st.
 Stockholders of record on Monday, November 7th were issued a dividend of $0.365 per share.
 The ex-dividend date of this dividend was Friday, November 4th.
 This represents a $1.46 annualized dividend and a dividend yield of 5.13%.
 Intel’s payout ratio is 44.92%.

-Several equities analysts recently issued reports on the stock.
-Stifel Nicolaus reduced their price target on shares of Intel from $32.00 to $28.00 and set a “hold” rating on the stock in a research report on Friday, October 28th.
-Sanford C. Bernstein set a $23.00 price target on shares of Intel in a research report on Monday.
+A number of equities analysts have issued reports on the stock.
+Rosenblatt Securities decreased their price objective on shares of Intel from $30.00 to $20.00 and set a “sell” rating on the stock in a research report on Friday, October 28th.
+Robert W. Baird reduced their price target on shares of Intel from $40.00 to $34.00 in a research report on Monday, October 31st.
+HSBC assumed coverage on shares of Intel in a research report on Monday, October 24th.
+They set a “reduce” rating and a $23.00 price target on the stock.
 Cowen assumed coverage on shares of Intel in a research report on Monday, November 21st.
 They set a “market perform” rating and a $31.00 price target on the stock.
-KGI Securities upgraded shares of Intel from an “underperform” rating to a “neutral” rating in a research report on Friday, October 28th.
-Finally, JPMorgan Chase & Co. assumed coverage on shares of Intel in a research report on Friday, November 11th.
-They set an “underweight” rating and a $32.00 price target on the stock.
+Finally, Credit Suisse Group reiterated a “neutral” rating and set a $28.00 price target on shares of Intel in a research report on Wednesday, November 16th.
 Nine investment analysts have rated the stock with a sell rating, nineteen have assigned a hold rating and four have given a buy rating to the company.
 According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $32.67.

-In other Intel news, CEO Patrick P. Gelsinger bought 8,830 shares of Intel stock in a transaction on Monday, October 31st.
-The stock was acquired at an average cost of $28.16 per share, with a total value of $248,652.80.
-Following the completion of the acquisition, the chief executive officer now owns 96,049 shares in the company, valued at $2,704,739.84.
+In other Intel news, Director Lip Bu Tan bought 1,854 shares of Intel stock in a transaction on Friday, November 4th.
+The stock was acquired at an average cost of $27.49 per share, with a total value of $50,966.46.
+Following the completion of the acquisition, the director now owns 2,354 shares in the company, valued at $64,711.46.
 The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other Intel news, CEO Patrick P. Gelsinger bought 8,830 shares of Intel stock in a transaction on Monday, October 31st.
-The stock was acquired at an average cost of $28.16 per share, with a total value of $248,652.80.
-Following the completion of the acquisition, the chief executive officer now owns 96,049 shares in the company, valued at $2,704,739.84.
+In other Intel news, Director Lip Bu Tan bought 1,854 shares of Intel stock in a transaction on Friday, November 4th.
+The stock was acquired at an average cost of $27.49 per share, with a total value of $50,966.46.
+Following the completion of the acquisition, the director now owns 2,354 shares in the company, valued at $64,711.46.
 The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Lip Bu Tan acquired 48,146 shares of Intel stock in a transaction dated Tuesday, November 8th.
-The stock was purchased at an average cost of $27.98 per share, with a total value of $1,347,125.08.
-Following the completion of the purchase, the director now owns 50,500 shares of the company’s stock, valued at $1,412,990.
+Also, CEO Patrick P. Gelsinger acquired 8,830 shares of Intel stock in a transaction dated Monday, October 31st.
+The stock was purchased at an average cost of $28.16 per share, with a total value of $248,652.80.
+Following the completion of the purchase, the chief executive officer now owns 96,049 shares of the company’s stock, valued at $2,704,739.84.
 The disclosure for this purchase can be found here.
-Over the last ninety days, insiders acquired 58,830 shares of company stock valued at $1,646,744.
+Insiders purchased 58,830 shares of company stock valued at $1,646,744 over the last three months.
 Insiders own 0.02% of the company’s stock.

 Intel Profile